 In this case, the policy will continue to be in force for a reduced sum assured called the Paid up value of the policy.

-How to calculate the Paid up value in a policy?
+How to calculate the Paid-up value of a LIC policy?

 There are two different cases to consider here,